 500WHP with this One Additional Mod

 1. Upgraded Turbo Inlets & Outlets - 50+whp & 60+ft-lbs tq

 The catch, is that turbo inlets are a pain in the a** to install.
-The inlets only cost around $250, but the installation requires a ton of rerouting in the engine bay, and can take nearly 10 hours to complete.
+The inlets only cost around $250, but the installation can be tedious.
 We recommend this mod if you are a very handy DIY expert and can handle something of this magnitude yourself.
 If not, we recommend this if you have $1,000 to spend freely.
-Otherwise, wait to upgrade these when you upgrade to larger turbo’s if you ever plan to do so as it won’t add much of an addition install cost.
+Otherwise, wait to upgrade these when you upgrade to larger turbo's if you ever plan to do so as it won't add much of an addition install cost.

 Buy Here: N54 VRSF Stock Location Silicone Inlets